The Beatles' 1964 North American tour: Jacksonville and segregation concerns

 The Beatles experienced difficulty in leaving the George Washington Hotel in Jacksonville.
 Around two dozen police officers escorted the group past 500 fans.
 It took 15 minutes for the group to travel the 25 feet from the hotel elevator to their waiting limousine.

-In July 1964 US President Lyndon Johnson signed the Civil Rights Act prohibiting discrimination "on the basis of race, color, religion, sex, or national origin".
+In July 1964, US President Lyndon Johnson signed the Civil Rights Act prohibiting discrimination "on the basis of race, color, religion, sex, or national origin".
 The Beatles, opposed to racial segregation, remained concerned that their upcoming Jacksonville, Florida show could still be segregated.
 On 6 September – a week before the show – they issued a press statement saying, "We will not appear unless Negroes are allowed to sit anywhere".
 The following day Jacksonville's daily paper, The Florida Times-Union, released an editorial disparaging the Beatles.
 Entitled "Beatlemania Is A Mark Of A Frenetic Era", the piece described the group as "a passing fad, whose appearance on the scene was perfectly timed and fitted to the mores, morals and ideals of a fast-paced, troubled time."
-Though the editorial does not mention segregation, Beatles writer Bill DeMain interprets it as arguing that the Beatles were not intelligent enough to comment on social issues.
+Though the editorial did not mention segregation, Beatles writer Bill DeMain interprets it as arguing that the Beatles were not intelligent enough to comment on social issues.

 The Beatles performed at Gator Bowl Stadium on 11 September after receiving assurance from the promoter that the audience would not be segregated.
 Barry Miles writes that there were never plans to segregate the show.
 The Beatles initially refused to go on stage until newsreel and television cameramen were forced from the arena.